About the BFP-B programme

 About Nathan Associates

-Across our international practice areas - financial sector development, private sector development, women’s economic empowerment, economic policy and governance, and trade and logistics.
+Our international practice areas include financial sector development, private sector development, women’s economic empowerment, economic policy and governance, and trade and logistics.

 Nathan staff have recognised, in-depth knowledge and expertise working in their respective fields.
-Nathan has successfully managed more than 120 long term projects in over 50 countries since 2000.
+Since 2000, Nathan has successfully managed more than 120 long-term projects in over 50 countries.

-We have 270 employees based on three continents, in Asia, Europe and North America, and work with a wide range of donors including CGAP, Comic Relief, DFID, the EIB, IFC, Mastercard Foundation, SIDA, USAID and the World Bank.
+We have 270 employees in Asia, Europe and North America, and we work with a wide range of donors including CGAP, Comic Relief, DFID, the EIB, IFC, Mastercard Foundation, SIDA, USAID and the World Bank.